 The gray fox has a preference for fruit.
 They roam around looking for fruits that are ripe and readily available.

 The favorite plants in their diet consist of apples, grapes, and persimmon.

-The gray fox mainly favors meat, and this makes up a substantial part of its diet.
-In the winter months, they eat more meat than they do in the summer.
-The gray fox preys on voles, rabbits, mice, shrews and birds.
+The gray fox mainly favors meat, making up a substantial part of its diet.
+In the winter, they eat more meat than in the summer.
+The gray fox preys on voles, rabbits, mice, shrews, and birds.

 Squirrels are opportunistic feeders and not shy to feed on almost everything they can find.
-The diet of a squirrel mainly consists of nuts, seeds and fruit.
+A squirrel’s diet mainly consists of nuts, seeds, and fruit.

-If their usual food sources are limited, they will feed on small birds, insects, bird eggs and small rodents.
+If their usual food sources are limited, they feed on small birds, insects, bird eggs, and small rodents.

-Feeding habits of a squirrel depend on the availability of food.
-Squirrels are primarily herbivorous, but over time they have become quite adaptable to different situations and habitats.
+The feeding habits of a squirrel depend on the availability of food.
+Squirrels are primarily herbivorous but have become quite adaptable to different situations and habitats over time.